-- Demonstrate the skills and knowledge necessary to utilize coding systems in health care management. - Apply pathophysiology and pharmacology knowledge to the coding process. - Demonstrate the ability to apply critical thinking, collaboration, communication, and professionalism.
+- Demonstrate the skills and knowledge necessary to utilize coding systems in health caremanagement. - Apply pathophysiology and pharmacology knowledge to the coding process. - Demonstrate the ability to apply critical thinking, collaboration, communication, and professionalism.

-Online (Program conferred out of the Sacramento campus)
+Online (Degree conferred from the Sacramento campus)